shoprunback/prestashop-module/README.md

 - Windows : http://www.wampserver.com/

-Then [download](https://www.prestashop.com/fr/telecharger) Prestashop and install it on your local server.
+Then [download](https://www.prestashop.com/fr/telecharger) Prestashop and install it on your server.

 ### Installation